 In his book on the rise of the Atlantic and Pacific tea company, Marc Levinson, explains:

 As a result of consumer uncertainty, a CPG company could complete on quality and safety—which is exactly what they did.
-If a consumer saw Dove soap on the shelf, they knew it was a quality bar.
+If a consumer saw Dove soap on the shelf, they knew it was a quality bar that floated.
 This general value proposition created the following business model for a CPG company: to try and sell as many products as they could, to as many customers as they can reach.

 Today, most CPG companies adopt a business model that pushes towards horizontal or vertical integration.